-As the company is part of a larger group comprising of its direct holding in Quadgas HoldCo Limited and its indirect subsidiary holdings as set out in note 8 ("the Group"), the management of the company does not involve the use of key performance indicators, other than the profit or loss for the year, in measuring the development, performance or the position of the company and the principal risks and uncertainties are integrated with the principal risks of Quadgas Holdings TopCo Limited.
+As the company is part of a larger group as set out in note 7 ("the Group"), the management of the company does not involve the use of key performance indicators, other than the profit or loss for the year, in measuring the development, performance or the position of the company.
+The principal risks and uncertainties are integrated with the principal risks of Quadgas HoldCo Limited.